Metaculus/metac-bot-template/README.md

-# Metaculus forecasting bot
+# Simple Metaculus forecasting bot

-This repository contains the bots Metaculus uses as a baseline for the [AI Forecasting Tournament](https://www.metaculus.com/aib/).
-In addition, it contains a simple bot meant to get you started with creating your own bot.
+This repository contains a simple bot meant to get you started with creating your own bot for the [AI Forecasting Tournament](https://www.metaculus.com/aib/).

 ## Getting started